rikulo/rikulo-docs/docs/Rikulo_Gap/Fundamentals.md

         enable.handleException((ex) { ... });
       }

-* After enabling the device's accessibility, you can use the global variables such as [device](gap:gap) to access nine mobile services directly.
-For example, you can access the accelerometer by referring [accelerometer](gap:gap).
+* After enabling the device's accessibility, you can use the global variables such as [device](gap:device) to access nine mobile services directly.
+For example, you can access the accelerometer by referring [accelerometer](gap:accelerometer).
 Then you can call the accelerometer's method to access or watch the motion sensor.

     >For details about how to use each supported device service, please refer to [API Reference](http://api.rikulo.org/rikulo-gap/latest/).

 ##A Simple Example

-Following is an example that watch the [Acceleration](gap:gap) information of the accelerometer motion sensor and shows the acceleration value in x, y and z axis every 1000 milliseconds.
+Following is an example that watch the [Acceleration](gap:accelerometer) information of the accelerometer motion sensor and shows the acceleration value in x, y and z axis every 1000 milliseconds.

       import 'package:rikulo/view.dart';
+      import 'package:rikulo_gap/device.dart';
-      import 'package:rikulo_gap/gap.dart';
+      import 'package:rikulo_gap/accelerometer.dart';

       showAcceleration() {
         TextView welcome = new TextView("Hello Accelerometer!");